MobCat/pontifex-hidimus/README.md

 You don't need to re-program a new rapid fire macro for every new controller.<br>
 Just grab a new module and plug it into all the work that already exists with basic text edits.<br>
 And TBH making things your self is fun. who cares if it already exists, are you having fun and learning something?
 Then good.

+# Isn't a full raspberry pi kinda overkill for this?
+Yes.<br>
+But it's easier to fully config things on the pi, and we did not have to strip anything out of our QCVM or go code.
+The pi runs the full go stack. no tinygo cramming here.

 # Closing notes
 If you would perfer what the AI has to say about this project, you can read that here [AI.README.md](AI.README.md)